helmetjs/hpkp/README.md

 }));
 ```

 Specifying a `report-uri` changes the header from `Public-Key-Pins` to `Public-Key-Pins-Report-Only`.
+To reverse this, set another option: `reportOnly: false`.
+This behavior will change in the 1.0 release.